Clinical Counseling Services

 • Substance abuse

 Most programs are provided on an outreach basis – in client’s homes, schools, or other community settings – to reduce barriers to treatment and provide services in the environment they are needed.
-Some office-based services are also available.

 Outreach Counseling Program (OCP)